mbaasy/react-router-path-extractor-webpack-plugin/README.md

   </Route>
 )

-// You can always export the routes as default too export default routes
+// You can always export the routes as default too for use elsewhere. export default routes
 ```